 - Keeping up to date with developments in the fitness industry is essential as is the continuous development of your own skills, knowledge and qualifications.
 This will enable you to offer a varied service to your clients that is tailored to their individual needs.

 - As a freelance or self-employed personal trainer you'll be expected to have public liability insurance.

 It's not necessary to have a foundation degree, HND or degree to be a personal trainer.
-However, if you do wish to undertake a higher education qualification, the most relevant subjects include:
+However, if you wish to undertake a higher education qualification, the most relevant subjects include: